-With ten years of professional experience as a copywriter, I've worked on multiple brands ranging from automotive to entertainment and finance to liquor.
+With over ten years of professional experience as a copywriter, I've worked on multiple brands ranging from automotive to entertainment and finance to liquor.
 I've worked on everything from major, integrated campaigns to social media posts, and radio spots to digital banners.
 I've been lucky enough to work with Hollywood directors, celebrities, professional athletes, and iconic franchises.
 On top of that, I've managed a team of over ten people, and worked closely with other departments: strategy, account, UX, production, etc.

 So if the world is your mirror...what do you want your advertising to reflect for your clients?

 - Kevin Growick